vitaut/vitaut.net/_posts/2016-03-07-working-with-optimization-problems-in-nl-files.md

 The current limitation is that it doesn't provide support automatic differentiation, but this will be addressed in the future.

-As for the API simplisity, here's an example of reading a problem from an .nl file and checking if the initial solution is feasible using AMPL/MP:
+As for the API simplicity, here's a concrete example of reading a problem from an .nl file and checking if the initial solution is feasible using AMPL/MP:

 {% highlight c++ %}